+- material changes to unrecognized tax positions; - the impact of new accounting pronouncements; - our intent to sell certain held for sale farms;

+receipt of the first priority payout under the

+CAA;

-- material changes to unrecognized tax positions; - the impact of new accounting pronouncements; - our intent to sell certain held for sale farms; - receipt of the first priority payout under the CAA: - the timing and impact on our financial statements of new home construction and other development in the areas where we may sell our - water;utilization of our water - assets; - growth in our targeted service - area; - plans to continue to provide water and wastewater services to commercial and industrial customers; - timing for completion of the pipeline to interconnect our Rangeview and Sky Ranch water systems;
+- the timing and impact on our financial statements of new home construction and other development in the areas where we may sell our water. - utilization of our water assets;

+• growth in our targeted service

+area;

+- plans to continue to provide water and wastewater services to commercial and industrial customers: - plans to finalize designs for Sky Ranch and the components of such designs; - sufficiency of our working capital to fund our operations for the next fiscal year and to fund improvements needed to deliver finished lots to home builders at Sky Ranch; - the potential for frack water sales;

+· our ability to meet the demands of water at Sky Ranch and for frack water;

+consistency of director

+compensation;

+· deferred recognition of water tap and construction fee revenue from Arapahoe system;

+County

+• costs associated with the use of the ECCV

+• infrastructure to be constructed over the next several

+years;

+• investments over the next five years for the WISE

+project;

-- sufficiency of our working capital to fund our operations for the next fiscal year; - consistency of director compensation; - deferred recognition of water tap and construction fee revenue from the - county; costs associated with the use of the ECCV - system; - infrastructure to be constructed over the next several - years;investments over the next five years for the WISE - project; - estimated transmission pipeline capacity of, and decreed amount of water from, the WISE project upon its completion; - estimates associated with revenue recognition, asset impairments, and cash flows from our water assets; - variance in our estimates of future tap fees and future operating costs; - estimated number of SFE connections that can be served by our water - number of new water connections necessary to recover - costs; continued expenses related to discontinued - operations; expected vesting and forfeitures of stock options; - objectives of our investment - activities;timing of the recognition of income related to the Rangeview Lease; - and timing of the recognition of income related to the O&G Lease.
+- estimated transmission pipeline capacity of, and decreed amount of water from, the WISE project upon its completion: - estimates associated with revenue recognition, asset impairments, and cash flows from our water assets: - variance in our estimates of future tap fees and future operating - estimated number of SFE connections that can be served by our water systems; - number of new water connections necessary to recover costs;

+- continued expenses related to discontinued operations: - expected vesting and forfeitures of stock options; - objectives of our investment activities;

+- timing of the recognition of income related to the Rangeview Lease and - timing of the recognition of income related to the O&G Lease.